cb-wells/vis_fol/README.md

 # Visualization of First-Order Logic

-- types are wires
+- Types are wires
-- predicates are nodes
+- Predicates are nodes

 - p and q         : put the nodes side-by-side
 - match variables : plug in the "copy" map